abtin/notes/2021/Dec.md

 - I liked the lightning talks of the first day of GopherCon
 - "One thorn of experience is worth a whole wilderness of warning" - James Russell Lowell

+### Dec 09, 2021

+#### Thoughts

+- I missed the 3D printing with Go talk at GopherCon but the slides were amazing.
+I'm going to watch the recording later.
+- "Think about what you want today and you'll spend your time.
+Think about what you want in 5 years and you'll invest your time." - James Clear